ywarezk/react-ncr/README.md

 With React we create UI components.
 JSX helps us describe how our components look like.
 In this lesson we will go over the rules of JSX.

+3. Typescript

+We will learn to develop React using Typescript.
+In this lesson we will go over basic typescript lesson.